nacos-group/nacos-sdk-csharp/README.md

         {
             var c = builder.Build();

            // read configuration from config files
-            builder.AddNacosConfiguration(c.GetSection("NacosConfig"));
+            // it will use default json parser to parse the configuration store in nacos server. builder.AddNacosConfiguration(c.GetSection("NacosConfig"));
+            // you also can specify ini or yaml parser as well.
+            // builder.AddNacosConfiguration(c.GetSection("NacosConfig"), Nacos.IniParser.IniConfigurationStringParser.Instance);
+            // builder.AddNacosConfiguration(c.GetSection("NacosConfig"), Nacos.YamlParser.YamlConfigurationStringParser.Instance);
         })
         .ConfigureWebHostDefaults(webBuilder =>
         {